traneio/arrows/README.md

 ## Code of Conduct

 Please note that this project is released with a Contributor Code of Conduct.
-By participating in this project you agree to abide by its terms.
+By participating in this project, you agree to abide by its terms.
 See [CODE_OF_CONDUCT.md](https://github.com/traneio/arrows/blob/master/CODE_OF_CONDUCT.md) for details.

 ## License